GoogleCloudPlatform/gcp-service-broker/docs/customization.md

 You can configure the following environment variables:

-<b><tt>GSB_COMPATIBILITY_THREE_TO_FOUR</tt></b> - <i>boolean</i> - Compatibility with GCP Service Broker v3.X
+<b><tt>GSB_COMPATIBILITY_THREE_TO_FOUR_LEGACY_PLANS</tt></b> - <i>boolean</i> - Compatibility with GCP Service Broker v3.X plans

 Enable compatibility with the GCP Service Broker v3.x.
 Before version 4.0, each installation generated its own plan UUIDs, after 4.0 they have been standardized.
 This option installs a compatibility layer which checks if a service is using the correct plan GUID.
 If the service does not use the correct GUID, the request will fail with a message about how to upgrade.